-This course assumes a firm knowledge of music theory to at least Grade 6 standard, You should also be a confident performer on an instrument to at least Grade 6 standard.
-If in doubt please contact the music office or come to an advice session
+This course assumes a firm knowledge of music theory to at least Grade 7 standard, You should also be a confident performer on an instrument to at least Grade 6 standard.
+If in doubt please contact the music office

 You will need to follow written and verbal instructions in English, engage in class discussions and take notes in English.